mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

     This will try the most common methods.
 Add ``-brute`` to try out all methods.

 `Optipng <http://optipng.sourceforge.net/>`_
-    Another lossless PNG compressor which can be run after using PNGQuant, it is apparantly originally a fork of png crush.
+    Another lossless PNG compressor which can be run after using PNGQuant, it is apparently originally a fork of png crush.
     Usage::

         optipng image.png